As an experienced gardener, you must be familiar with the concept of growing plants indoors in an artificially sustained environment.

-Plants that require low light intensity will generally have light-colored leaves, which are usually long and thin.
+Plants that require low light intensity will generally have light-coloured leaves, which are usually long and thin.
 On the other hand, plants with dark green leaves and short branches tend to require bright light or high light intensity.

 I categorize plants into three categories of based on their intensity of light requirement; low light intensity (low light), medium light intensity (medium-light), and high light intensity (bright light).
 Categorizing your plants based on their intensity of light required will help you to select the right type of light.